NEWS: David Ferguson steps out of the producer chair for his solo LP

-Category: Art/Music Hits: 9For fans of John Prine, Steve Earle, Lyle Lovett, Townes Van Zandt; Album out Sept.
+Category: Art/Music Hits: 11For fans of John Prine, Steve Earle, Lyle Lovett, Townes Van Zandt; Album out Sept.
 3rd via Fat Possum Records “The Ferg is a bonafide card-carrying legendary hillbilly genius, and when he talks you better shut up and listen.” -Sturgill Simpson A Grammy Award-winning recording engineer, studio owner, video game soundtrack composer, and collaborator with … Continue reading

 Read more https://posttowire.com/2021/05/25/news-david-ferguson-steps-out-of-the-producer-chair-for-his-solo-lp/